Hardhat-Enterprises/breaking-captcha/Teams_T2_2022/Audio_CAPTCHA/README.md

 The project is still in R&D phase.
 The summary of items complete is outlined below:

 ### Captchas
-- recaptchv2 is the most progressed with a command line program which can provide transcriptions of input audio data. this performs well in the wild [INSERT STATISTICS HERE]
+- recaptchv2 is the most progressed with a command line program which can provide transcriptions of input audio data. this performs well in the wild with the model have character error rate of 30%.
+This performs well in practise due to google recaptchav2 accepting similar inouts rather than exact.
+See video provided as evidence.
 - BotDetect (letters and numbers) is still in research stage due to the difficulty of the problem.
 See `r-and-d/transformers.ipynb` for discussion.

 ### Developed Tools